SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 |----------|:-------------:|
 | Cooldown | You can set the cooldown time before the ability can be used.
 | Duration | You can set the duration of the capability.
-| Put in a vent | You will be able to put in a vent.
+| Use Vent | You will be able to put in a vent.
-| You can set whether the view will be the same as the imposter's view.
+| Impostor Light | You can set whether the view will be the same as the imposter's view.

 -----------------------
-## Bakery
+## Baker
 ### Crew camp
 If the baker is alive at the end of the meeting, the chat will say "Bread has been distributed".
 <br>